 If you're under 19, you can still qualify for the GST/HST tax credit if at least one of the following is true in the month before the payment:

-• You are/were a parent and live/lived with your child
+- You are/were a parent and live/lived with your child

-• You have/had a spouse or common law partner
+- You have/had a spouse or common-law partner

-Individuals and families must fall below a certain family net income threshold to be eligible for the payment period.
+Individuals and families must fall below a certain net family income threshold to be eligible for the payment period.

-Calculation of the credit amount
+Calculation of the Credit Amount

 Your GST/HST credit amount is based on your marital status and whether or not you have any eligible dependents—the base amount of the credit changes with each tax year.

-For 2024, the GST/HST credit amount you’ll receive is as follows:
+For the 2025-2026 benefit year (based on your 2024 tax return), the GST/HST credit amount you'll receive is as follows:

-• $496 for single, eligible adults 19 or over
+- $533 for single, eligible adults 19 or over

-• $171 for each eligible child under 19
+- $184 for each eligible child under 19

-• $650 for married couples or common-law partners
+- $698 for married couples or common-law partners

 GST/HST Payment Dates

 The total GST/HST credit will be split across four payments made on the 5th of January, April, July, and October.
-Therefore, expect your GST payment dates to be as such:
+If the 5th falls on a weekend or holiday, the payment is issued on the last business day before the 5th.

 Benefits of the GST/HST Tax Credit